h5p/h5p-wordpress-plugin/readme.txt

 Update CKEditor to 4.17.1

 = 1.15.5 =
+Improve data loading by fetching user data in a separate query rather than joining wp_users.
+This will allow for storing data across multiple databases.
-Update regexp to handle edge cases
+Updated regexp to handle edge cases
+Updated translations